Initial creation: 4-1-2024 | Last updated: 11-2-2025 Head back to the main page Head back to the 2005-ANSPO hub

 The second Bronx March occured four months later on January 8th, 1938.
 This time, an estimate of 1.700 people went onto Willis Avenue once more, which was put down within two hours.
 Similar procedures were executed by the New York city government, as media regarding those who were in the protest is scarce.

 On the third Bronx March, roughly 4.000 gathered on Courtlandt Avenue on October 8th, 1938.
 Roughly at 1:30 PM, they all began marching south on the Third Avenue, across the Third Avenue Bridge, then marched down Park Avenue, towards the New York City Hall.
 During this, a famous picture of a now imfamous protest sign was taken, widely associated with Bronx speratism, reading NYC GOVT WILL OPRESS BRONX IF IT MEANS OUR TAX.
-The reason for the sign was that New York taxes were higher than the Bronx takes prior to the annexation.
+The reason for the sign was that New York taxes were higher than the Bronx taxes prior to the annexation.
 After about an hour of marching, they reached the New York City Hall and demanded the seperation of Bronx from New York.
 The then-mayor of New York, Hebert H. Kehman, stepped out and addressed the protesting crowd.
 The addressal was not taken well by the Bronxites, and tried to enter the city hall itself, but were held back and restrained by the New York police.

 The fourth Bronx March was the largest of the marches, amassing roughly 22.500 participants.
 On May 17th, 1941, 12.000 of them went on strike and the remaining 10.500 went out to protest once more.
-The amount of participants was particularly high this time as many European immigrants during the Second World War that came into New York would often be deposited into the Bronx area, which many of the local Bronxites did not take well to.
-Around this time, the New York Times had cointed the term 'Bronx seperatism', which in later decades would be simplified to 'Bronxism'.
+The amount of participants was particularly high this time as many European immigrants during the Second World War that came into New York would often be deposited into the Bronx area, which many of the local Bronxites did not take well.
+Around this time, the New York Times had coined the term 'Bronx seperatism', which in later decades would be simplified to 'Bronxism'.
 The police were much more fierce in putting down the protest, to the point that a reported 657 of the protesters were hauled off to Bronx Lincoln Hospital.
 Again, the New York city government paid news agencies to refrain from reporting on the protesters' experiences.

 Various smaller protests and marches would continue and persist until 1944, after that no more protests were held.